deeplearning4j/deeplearning4j/eigenvector.md

 (*Credit: Vincent Spruyt*)

 Notice that when one variable or the other doesn't move at all, and the graph shows no diagonal motion, there is no covariance whatsoever.
+Covariance answers the question: do these two variables dance together?
+If one remains null while the other moves, the answer is no.

 Also, in the equation below, you'll notice that there is only a small difference between covariance and variance.

 ![Alt text](../img/covariance.png)